 Overview

-Brightside Health offers therapy and medication management for individuals 13+ across the U.S. With Brightside, you can access weekly therapy sessions with licensed therapists, unlimited messaging, and prescriptions for a wide range of mental health conditions, including anxiety, depression (postpartum and menopausal included), insomnia, and PTSD.
+Brightside Health offers therapy and medication management for individuals 18+ across the U.S. and 13+ in 38 states.
+With Brightside, you can access weekly therapy sessions with licensed therapists, unlimited messaging, and prescriptions for a wide range of mental health conditions, including anxiety, depression (postpartum and menopausal included), insomnia, and PTSD.
+This bundled service could be a great option for many people with anxiety who need both medication and therapy services.

 Visit our full review of Brightside Health for a more in-depth look.